 Join the OPI

-10 euro for students and retired people
+10 euro for students, retired people, and people from non-OECD/nonBRICS countries.

 Historical research is playing an increasingly important role in marine sciences.
 Historical data are also used in policy making and marine resource management, in asserting indigenous rights, and have helped to address the issue of shifting baselines for numerous species and ecosystems.
 Although many important research questions still remain unanswered, tremendous developments in conceptual and methodological approaches are expected to contribute to a comprehensive understanding of the global, cross cultural, history of human interactions with life in the seas.
 Based on our experiences and knowledge from the “History of Marine Animal Populations” project, the Oceans Past Initiative (OPI) has been established to assist in bringing together and connecting researchers and knowledge holders from all cultures interested in marine historical studies worldwide.